Marajoara culture: Artifacts

-Elaborate pottery vessels were found in garbage fills between houses and in graves, but not around hearths, which contained only plain domestic wares (Roosevelt 1991: 37, 402).
-Additionally, the low mound and non-mound sites contain very little if any fineware (Roosevelt 1991: 37).
-Some artifacts are found only at specific sites; for example, Teso dos Bichos contains thousands of small ceramic and sandstone abraders, which are very rare or absent from other sites (Roosevelt 1991: 37).
+Elaborate pottery vessels were found in garbage fills between houses and in graves, but not around hearths, which contained only plain domestic wares.
+Additionally, the low mound and non-mound sites contain very little if any fineware.
+Some artifacts are found only at specific sites; for example, Teso dos Bichos contains thousands of small ceramic and sandstone abraders, which are very rare or absent from other sites.

 The general pattern of change found throughout artifacts on Marajo, especially in ceramics, is one that moves toward more complex, elaborate, and specialized wares through the Marajoara Phase.
 But later in the Marajoara Phase, specialization and complexity declined.
-(Roosevelt 1991; Meggers 1957).